Steven A. Pergam, MD, MPHDr. Pergam works as an infectious diseases physician and serves as the director for Infection Control at SCCA.

 Dr. Pergam's Resume

-- Associate Director, Infection Control, Seattle Cancer Care Alliance
+- Director, Infection Control, Seattle Cancer Care Alliance

 - Assistant Member, Vaccine and Infectious Diseases and Clinical Research Divisions, Fred Hutchinson Cancer Research Center